fal-ai/dbt-fal/README.md

           - another_python_script.py # will be ran after the first script
 ```

 By default, the `fal run` command runs the Python scripts as a post-hook, **only** on the models that were ran on the last `dbt run` (So if you are using model selectors, `fal` will only run on the selected models).
-If you want to run all Python scripts regardless, you can use the `--all` flag with the `fal` CLI.
+If you want to run all scripts associated with models, you can do so by using the `--all` flag with the fal CLI.

 `fal` also provides useful helpers within the Python context to seamlessly interact with dbt models: `ref("my_dbt_model_name")` will pull a dbt model into your Python script as a [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).